Kaye Kessler once joked that “if you live long enough, all good things will fall into your lap.”

 In the current millennium, Kessler received such notable honors as the PGA Lifetime Achievement Award in Journalism (2001), the Memorial Golf Tournament’s Journalism Award (2002), and the Colorado Section of the PGA’s Award of Distinction (2000).

-And in 2007, the Masters honored Kessler for both his longevity and the considerable talent he’s demonstrated in covering the tournament more than 40 times.
+And in 2007, the Masters honored Kessler for both his longevity and the considerable talent he’d demonstrated in covering the tournament more than 40 times.
 He was among just 14 journalists so honored in 2007 with a Special Achievement Award from Augusta National.

-Indeed, Kessler has seen and reported on an untold amount of golf history since the middle of the 20th century.
+Indeed, Kessler saw and reported on an untold amount of golf history since the middle of the 20th century.
 As of 2020, he had covered 114 men’s major championships: 44 Masters, 38 U.S. Opens, 12 British Opens and 20 PGA Championships.
 That certainly puts him among a very select group of golf journalists.